kaybrodersen/micp/README.md

 had a ‘-1’ label, and 48 of these were classified correctly.
 Note that in the above example the last subject has fewer trials than the rest;
 mixed-effects inference will correctly account for this.

+### Step 2: Inference

+Inference is as straightforward as before.
+Since *k* and *n* are now matrices (as opposed to row vectors as in Example 1), the code automatically switches to an algorithm for inference on the balanced accuracy.

 \[TBC\]